ChurnDownForWhat/butter/README.md

 # Butter

 A butter solution to churning.
-We've created a single portal to track and help meet you're churning goals.
+We've created a single portal to track and help meet your churning goals.
 See a card's information you need to at a glance, and use the rewards page to view pertinent information about your points in different award programs.
 Need to meet minimum spend for a card with only a few days left?
 Buy what you need, be it Amazon credit cards(which never expire!) or your favorite book from our Amazon page so you can get that sign-up bonus and go on that trip you've been dreaming about or pocket that cash.

 ## Getting Started
+First, you will need to create a file named .env to easily record project specific environment variables.
+You will need one's for google authentication (see google.js), Amazon API (see amazonModel.js), and DB management (see knexfile.js).
+Prior to starting the server, a database must be linked through the knexfile too.

 ```
-$ yarn        # installs dependencies
+$ yarn        # install dependencies
-$ yarn start  # starts the development server
+$ yarn start  # start the development server

 ```